JesseEmond/theoretical/merge/README.md

   return x_ptr, y_ptr
 ```

-We'll also need a rotate function, which we can cleverly implement linearly in-place with `invert` (learned about this through some stackoverflow answer that I can't find anymore):
+We'll also need a rotate function, which we can cleverly implement linearly in-place with `invert` (learned about this technique through some stackoverflow answer that I can't find anymore, sadly):

 ```python
 def rotate_k_left(A, start, length, k):